 Let’s understand how and why this happens, and what can be done to prevent or treat it.

-A brain blood clot, also known as a cerebral thrombosis or cerebral embolism, happens when a clot blocks a blood vessel in the brain.
+A brain blood clot may cause an ischemic stroke, which can occur due to cerebral thrombosis and cerebral embolism.
 This clot can either form in the brain itself (thrombus) or travel from another part of the body (embolus).
 When this blockage occurs, it cuts off the oxygen supply to brain tissue, which leads to a stroke.

 The brain needs a constant supply of oxygen and nutrients through blood.
 A clot can stop or reduce this flow.
 Without oxygen, brain cells start dying quickly: this is what causes a stroke.
 The larger the clot or the longer the blockage remains, the greater the damage.